tolgadevsec/PHP-Security-Cheatsheet/README.md

 # Cross-Site Scripting
 ### Context-Aware Escaping
 ###### Context: Inside a HTML element
 [htmlspecialchars](https://secure.php.net/manual/en/function.htmlspecialchars.php) escapes special HTML characters such as <,>,&," and ' which can be used to build XSS payloads.
-The ENT_QUOTES flag makes sure that both single and double quotes will be escaped
+The ENT_QUOTES flag makes sure that both single and double quotes will be escaped.
 ```php
 $escapedString = htmlspecialchars("<script>alert('xss');</script>", ENT_QUOTES);
 ```